 I was watching ‘Wake Up Sid’ yesterday (ah, the joys of being master of your own time…a Monday afternoon movie with a friend!) when this thought occurred to me.
 I’ve complained long and hard about the Indian man being a perpetual mama’s boy.
 I also believe that this ingrained emasculated dependency comes from scores and scores of mothers who bring their boys up in the Mera Raja Beta (my son, the little lord) tradition.
-And hence I concluded that women have a lot of blame to carry for the inherent insufficiency of men could be blamed on the mistakes of motherhood.
+Hence I concluded that the inherent insufficiency of men could be blamed on the mistakes of motherhood.

 But yesterday I suddenly realised something else.
 The Indian woman is also brought up in a particular way, no matter what kind of family or social strata she comes from.
 She is groomed, trained and refined to be a mother.
 Motherhood is the one relationship that we are tutored in, right from an early age and educated by theory and by example.
 We are taught to mother our siblings, our friends and even our fathers and uncles.

 Think about it.
-We watch our mums manage the entire gamut of activities concering something as basic as clothing for the men.
+We watch our mums manage the entire gamut of activities concerning something as basic as clothing for the men.
 Shopping, washing, drying, ironing, darning, sewing, discarding and replenishment.
 They even construct the ‘look’ for the men in the family.
 Motherhood is an all-encompassing profession for Indian women.

-I was particularly struck by one scene in the movie where Sid goes to live with his slightly older friend Aisha for awhile after walking out of his house in a huff.
-At the end of the first day, she comes home from work to find the neat little flat that she works hard to maintain, all in a mess.
-With no little irritation, she nevertheless gets to cleaning it herself.
-And then on learning that Sid hasn’t eaten all day because he doesn’t know cooking, she cooks for him as well.
+I was struck by the scene where Sid moves in with his slightly older friend Aisha after walking out of his house in a huff.
+Aisha returns home from work to find the neat little flat that she had worked hard to maintain, in a mess.
+With no little irritation, she cleans it up.
+Then on learning that Sid hasn’t eaten all day because he doesn’t know how to cook, she cooks for him as well.